jacarpe7/project_28/Documentation/ExportingDataQT7Proj1.md

 ## Exporting data via QTouch Data Visualizer in Atmel Studio:
 Note: This document uses configuration from the qt7-proj1 solution file Bob provided us.
+The file with key functionality is datastreamer_UART_avr.c

 *	Open Atmel Studio and ensure your hardware (AVR128DA48, QT7 Xplained Pro, QTouch PTC) is connected via USB and has the qt7-proj1 solution loaded.
 *	Open the Data Visualizer from the Tools menu.